krismeister/react-practice-1/common-questions.md

   - The item is added back onto the event stack and each event loop, it is checked if that data is ready.
 If it is, then the value is assigned inside of the original closure.

+## Senior JS items:
+1. WeakMap and WeakSet - can be garbage collected
+1. WeakMap/WeakSet: Weakly referenced objects for memory-efficient data structures.
+1. BigInt: For handling large arbitrary-precision integers.
+1. Proxy: For intercepting and customizing object behavior.
+1. Reflect: For utility functions that perform object-like operations.
+1. Intl Objects: For internationalization and localization of dates, numbers, and currencies.
+1. TypedArray and ArrayBuffer: For handling raw binary data.
+1. Promises (allSettled(), any()): Finer control of handling multiple asynchronous operations.
+1. URL Object: For URL parsing, manipulation, and construction.

 Timed Practices:
 1. TODO List